Inference in Auctions with Many Bidders Using Transaction Prices: Introduction

-Our methodology is well-suited for auction settings where the number of participants is known to be large, and we only observe transaction prices for a possibly small number of homogeneous auctions.
+Our methodology is well-suited to auction settings in which the number of participants is known to be large, and we only observe transaction prices for a possibly small number of homogeneous auctions.
 We illustrate our methodology using data from Hong Kong license plate auctions.
-Since 1973, the Hong Kong government has conducted monthly standard oral-ascending price auctions to sell vehicle license plates.
+Since 1973, the Hong Kong government has held monthly standard oral-ascending price auctions to sell vehicle license plates.
 Recent interviews with auction participants reveal that these auctions are well attended, with around 100 participants per auction.
-Only the transaction price is recorded.
+Only the transaction price from each auction is recorded.
 Finally, license plates are inherently heterogeneous goods whose value depends on their configuration of letters and numbers.
 If we focus on license plates with specific configurations to get a homogeneous sample of auctions, the sample size is usually small.
 We use the Hong Kong vehicle license plate auction setup as our running example throughout the paper and our empirical application in Section \ref{sec:application}.
-Beyond this application, our econometric framework is also relevant for online auctions, treasury auctions, spectrum auctions, art auctions, and IPO auctions.
-In our benchmark model, we consider second-price sealed-bid auctions with a large number of symmetric bidders holding independent private values (IPV).
-Unlike traditional frameworks that rely on a growing number of auctions, transaction price data alone does not fully identify the valuation distribution.
-However, as the number of bidders diverges, the transaction price data allows us to characterize the tail properties of the bid distribution.
-In turn, these can be used to conduct inferences on auction fundamentals, such as the winner's expected utility and the seller's expected revenue.
-Additionally, analyzing tail behavior allows us to assess whether the valuation distribution has bounded support and positive density at its upper limit—common assumptions in auction theory \citep[e.g.,][]{MaskinRiley1984,guerre2000,GuerreLuo2022}.
-The proposed inference methods in our framework control size and demonstrate optimal power properties.
-Specifically, we use results in \cite{elliott2015} to guarantee that our confidence intervals minimize expected length and our hypothesis tests maximize weighted average power.
+Beyond this application, our econometric framework is also relevant to many other auctions, including art and online auctions.